A. J. Greer: Professional

+Leaving the Flames as a free agent, on July 1, 2024, Greer was signed by reigning Stanley Cup champions, the Florida Panthers, to a two-year, $1.7 million contract.

 Personal life

 Greer has been very upfront about his struggles with his mental health and emphasis that seeing a sports psychologist has helped him.
-He has also been an advocate for the NHL's "BellLetsTalk," program.
+He has also been an advocate for the NHL's "Bell Lets Talk" program.

 On July 7, 2019, Greer and then Columbus Blue Jackets forward Sonny Milano, were arrested in New York City for alleged assault.
 The alleged assault was reportedly over the victim demanding money after getting Greer and Milano table service at a NYC night club.
-Greer was not required to be present for his court date on September 4 and the charges were subsequently dropped in January 2020 after Greer and Milano paid an undisclosed amount for the victims medical bills and completed community service.
+Greer was not required to be present for his court date on September 4 and the charges were subsequently dropped in January 2020 after Greer and Milano paid an undisclosed amount for the victim's medical bills and completed community service.

+Greer completed his Bachelor of Arts degree in Interdisciplinary Studies at Boston University in 2024.